dravidam

 Female Gross Enrolment Ratio in Higher Education, 1991-2025

 The steep rise in female enrolment after Pudhumai Penn is visible in the data.
 The scheme's full name tells the story: the Moovalur Ramamirtham Ammaiyar Higher Education Assurance Scheme.
 Kalaignar originally introduced a marriage assistance scheme — cash and gold for families with daughters.
 The logic was specific to its time: in a state where female feticide still occurred, where dowry made girl children a financial burden, the scheme sent a message that the government would stand behind families who raised daughters.
 The precondition was that the girl had to complete Plus Two.
 It kept girls alive and in school.
 Stalin's government took that same budget line and moved it to the next stage.
 The money no longer goes toward marriage.
 It goes toward completing a degree.
 From women's rights to women's empowerment — the evolution of the Dravidian commitment across generations.
-Nearly 4.9 lakh young women enrolled, plus 75,000 from aided Tamil-medium schools.
+6.95 lakh young women now enrolled.
 Female higher education enrolment increased 34%.
-Tamil Pudhalvan — the equivalent for first-generation boys — launched in 2024, reaching 4.25 lakh.
+Tamil Pudhalvan — the counterpart for boys who studied in government and government-aided schools in Tamil medium from classes 6 through 12 — launched in 2024, reaching 4.25 lakh.
+It evolved from the Moovalur Ramamirtham Ammaiyar Marriage Assistance Scheme, redirecting the same budget line toward higher education.
+Combined, over 12.36 lakh students now receive ₹1,000 per month to stay in education.

 Naan Mudhalvan deserves its own paragraph — or several.
 Forty-one lakh students trained.
 3.28 lakh placed in jobs, with salaries ranging from ₹3 lakh to ₹40 lakh per year.
 Top recruiters: Amazon, Morgan Stanley, Qualcomm, PayPal, Zoho, TCS.
 Forty-plus company partners — Microsoft, Google, IBM, Infosys, Oracle, ServiceNow, Salesforce.
 The programme is integrated as a mandatory 2-credit university course — no other state has embedded industry skill training this deeply into the academic framework.